Skip to main content

 Market Making Policy

-The Market Making Policy lets a market maker quote a two-sided rate curve (lend and resell) to the Migration Intent Ratifier.
+The Market Making Policy lets a market maker quote a two-sided rate curve (lend and resell) to the Migration Ratifier.

 Use Case

-The policy is built for lend-side market making, round-tripping between a variable rate market on Morpho Blue and a fixed-rate market on Midnight:
+The policy is built for lend-side market making, round-tripping between a variable-rate market on Morpho Blue and a fixed-rate market on Midnight:

 1. Deposit funds into a Morpho Vault allocating to a Morpho Blue market, earning the variable rate.